Signs of Generational Trauma

 This does not mean people are trapped by the past.

-It means that unresolved experiences may continue influencing families until they are acknowledged and brought into greater awareness and balance.
+It suggests that unresolved experiences may continue influencing families until they are acknowledged and brought into greater awareness, connection, and balance.

 What Is Generational Trauma?

-Generational trauma refers to emotional, psychological, relational, or nervous system effects that continue across generations after overwhelming or unresolved experiences within a family system.
+Generational trauma refers to emotional, psychological, relational, or nervous system effects that continue across generations following overwhelming or unresolved experiences within a family system.

 These experiences may include: